 Josh loves the friendly and welcoming community at Hope, as well as the intellectual environment that naturally surrounds a higher education institution.

 Outside the college

 Josh enjoys spending time at home with his wife and two sons.
-He loves good food and good books, and when he’s not reading, he’s writing.
-His interests include storytelling and the Christian imagination, folk and fairy tales, Christian education, marriage and family, and theology.
+He loves good beer, good food and good books, and when he’s not reading, he’s writing.
+His interests include storytelling and the Christian imagination, folk and fairy tales, Christian cultural engagement, and theology.

-Josh’s work has been published at Story Warren, The Rabbit Room, ChristianityToday.com, The Gospel Coalition and elsewhere.
-Andrew Peterson once referred to one of Josh’s poems as “the best Gerard Manley Hopkins poem that Hopkins never wrote,” which is pretty much the nicest thing anyone has said about him.
+His work has been published at Story Warren, The Rabbit Room, ChristianityToday.com, The Gospel Coalition and elsewhere.
+Andrew Peterson once referred to one of Josh’s poems as “the best Gerard Manley Hopkins poem that Hopkins never wrote,” which is pretty much the greatest thing anyone has said about his writing.

 - The Book of the Dun Cow and The Book of Sorrows (first edition), by Walter Wangerin, Jr.

 - Watership Down, by Richard Adams

 - The Wind in the Willows, by Kenneth Grahame

 - The Code of the Woosters, by P.G.
 Wodehouse

 - A Landscape with Dragons, by Michael O’Brien